Capitol Psychological Assessment

 1. Communication: Autistic individuals might find it hard to pick up on neurotypical social cues, like understanding when someone is joking or feeling sad.
 They might also have difficulty expressing themselves through words or gestures.
 But that doesn’t mean they don’t want to communicate – they just have their own way of doing it.

-2. Social Interaction: Making friends and understanding social situations can be a bit trickier for Autistic individuals.
+2. Social Interaction: Making friends and understanding social situations can be a bit trickier for autistic individuals.
 They might not always know how to start conversations or join in group activities, but that doesn’t mean they don’t want to be part of things.

-3. Repetitive Behaviors: You might notice some Autistic people doing things like repeating the same movements or actions.
+3. Repetitive Behaviors: You might notice some autistic people doing things like repeating the same movements or actions.
 These actions can help them feel comfortable and manage their feelings in a world that can sometimes be overwhelming.
 They might like routines and sticking to the same schedule because it helps them feel safe and happy.
 They might do things like rocking back and forth or repeating words and actions, to help themselves feel more safe and comfortable.

-5. Special Interests: Many Autistic people have deep passions for specific topics.
+5. Special Interests: Many autistic people have deep passions for specific topics.
 It’s like having a favorite subject that you’re really, really into – but for them, it might be something they’re incredibly knowledgeable about and can talk about for hours.
 For instance, they might really enjoy specific things like trains, animals, or numbers.
-The ‘spectrum’ part of Autism means that it’s not the same for everyone.
+The ‘spectrum’ part of autism means that it’s not the same for everyone.
 Some people might have more challenges in certain areas, while others might have fewer challenges and more strengths.

 Why is Autism testing important and what does it consist of?